Skip to main content

 Tape 1 Side A starts

-010: Gives his full name as DEREK PHILIP FRASER TURNBULL and DOB as 05 DECEMBER 1926 and that he was born in WAIKAKA, near GORE.
+010: Gives his full name as DEREK PHILIP FRASER TURNBULL and born in 1926, in WAIKAKA, near GORE.

 017: States his FATHER’S name as JOHN HENRY (known as HARRY) and was also born in WAIKAKA and his MOTHER’S name was ALICE KATE and was born in INVERCARGILL.
 Explains that her FATHER was a schoolteacher and that he moved around SOUTHLAND for work opportunities.